 A line of Nigerian Christians stretches back from the dusty, tan storage facility where the food is stored.
 Inside hundreds of white, 50-pound bags of beans and maize are stacked floor to ceiling.
 For many in line, this food is the only thing standing between them and death.

 A famine is ravaging Northern Nigeria, and Christians have found themselves trapped in an impossible situation.
-Those who return to their remote villages risk death at the hands of Boko Haram.
+Those who return to their remote villages risk death at the hands of an extremist group that is located primarily in Northern Nigeria More.
 There are fewer displacement camps as the government shuts more of them down, but even those Christians who have a camp to stay in often don’t receive any food.

 One younger Nigerian woman who, like all other people in this story must remain anonymous, shared her story with Open Doors after receiving aid from a relief center.